Ableton/ableton.github.io/linkkit/index.md

 - [`ABLLinkSettingsViewController.h`](https://github.com/Ableton/LinkKit/blob/master/LinkKit/ABLLinkSettingsViewController.h):
   Objective-C header containing `UIViewController` subclass that is used to display the Link preference pane.
+- `LinkKit.xcframework`: A bundle containing all the assets above, compatible with Xcode from version 11.
 - [User interface assets](https://github.com/Ableton/LinkKit/tree/master/assets)
 - [LinkHut](https://github.com/Ableton/LinkKit/tree/master/examples/LinkHut): Very simple
   app to be used as example code and for testing integrations.
 It should build and run